Ephigenia/ikea-availability-checker/README.md

 ### Smoke Testing

-There are two shell scripts that can be used for testing the different output formats and all or some countries in the "/scripts" directory.
+Two shell scripts can be used for testing the different output formats and all or some countries in the "/scripts" directory.

 ### Request Testing